anandu06dev/ng4StarterKit/README.md

 Keeping the model as independent as possible has many advantages.
 It improves reusability and allows easier refactoring.
 **Neither domain state nor business logic should be implemented in the UI controller**.

 By implementing a rich domain model on the client-side, we ensure that business behavior works, even without internet connection.
-With higher functional ability in rich domain models, we must take the translater or mapper pattern into account.
+With higher functional ability in rich domain models, we must take the translater/mapper pattern into account.
 Mapping server data to the domain model object and vice versa may be unnecessary if the model and server storage schema match.

 Mapping JSON-encoded server data to the model is mandatory if: